-Low threshold (0-5%) High threshold (5-100%) Low sensitivity (0-65) Big and fast Small and fast Big and fast High sensitivity (65-100) Big and fast Big and slow Small and fast Small and slow Big and fast Big and slow
+Low threshold (0-5%) High threshold (5-100%) Low sensitivity (0-65) Big and fast Big and fast High sensitivity (65-100) Big and fast Big and slow Small and fast Small and slow Big and fast

 The camera's default sensitivity is 70 and threshold is 10%.
 By these default values, only the rabbit and the turtle would trigger an alarm while the butterfly and the snail would be ignored by the motion detection system.